everfund/sdks/packages/wp-sdk/readme.txt

 1. Upload the plugin files to the `/wp-content/plugins/everfund-sdk` directory, or install the plugin through the WordPress plugins screen directly.
 2. Activate the plugin through the 'Plugins' screen in WordPress.
-3. Use the Settings->Everfund screen to configure the plugin.
-4. Add the Everfund code to a button or add HTML code where you want the donation portal to appear.
+3. Add the Everfund code to a button or add HTML code where you want the donation portal to appear.

 For detailed setup instructions, visit our [developer documentation](https://docs.everfund.com/getting-started).

 == Frequently Asked Questions ==

+= Do I need an everfund account? =

-= Is Everfund secure? =
+Yes, to use the donation portal, you will need an Everfund account, as that is where you set up the campaigns = Is Everfund secure? =

 Yes, Everfund keeps everything secure and updated without you having to worry about plugin updates, allowing you to focus on your fundraising.

 = Can I customize the donation portal? =

 Absolutely!
-Everfund offers a customizable donation system to match your brand and fundraising needs.
+Everfund offers a customizable donation system to match your brand and fundraising needs, this is done outside of the wordpress system in the everfund dashboard meaning you can easily update how the donation system needs to look without having to touch any code.

 == Screenshots ==